Length change measurements

 Glacier length changes are a proxy for glacier area changes, and there by the result of mass balance changes.
 Long-term records indicate long-term volume changes.
 Length change records from a number of glaciers indicate the development of all the glaciers.

 Outlet glaciers from ice caps along the coast advanced considerably during the 1990-ies.
 After year 2000 the same outlet glaciers have retreated up to 1000 meters.
 The more continental glaciers in Jotunheimen, along the Swedish border i Nordland, and in Lyngen and Finnmark have been retreating more or less continously since the 1930s.
 However, some glaciers in Jotunheimen, like Storjuvbrean and Bøverbrean, advanced slightly in the 1990s.
-The average 10 years recession of 29 glaciers is almot 200 meters.
+The average 20 years (2001-2021) recession of 24 glaciers is 395 meters.

 Background and method